promisegrid/grid-poc/x/sim1/routing.md

     evenly among participating nodes, incentivizing load delegation and reducing the likelihood that any single node will evolve into a choke point.

+42. Capability Token Enhanced Source Routing
+    In this protocol, nodes exchange routing messages secured by explicit capability tokens.
+A sender attaches a token to each message as a grant for intermediate hops to verify their authorization before forwarding.
+    This mechanism ensures that only nodes with valid tokens engage in the multi-hop routing process.

+43. Promise-Capability Negotiation Routing
+    Combining promise theory with capability tokens, nodes negotiate routing commitments by exchanging promises statements that act as routing capability tokens.